-Director and Producer, blair dorosh-walther identifies as gender non-conforming and uses both male and female pronouns, is a social issue documentary director, and artist with a passion for inspiring action for social justice through media.
-A recent Guggenheim Fellow, blair graduated with a BFA in Film from NYU and was awarded the Adam Balsano Award for social significance in documentary filmmaking.
-Out in the Night had its international premiere at the Los Angeles Film Festival June 2014 and has since been in over 90 film festivals.
+Director and Producer, blair dorosh-walther identifies as gender non-conforming and uses pronouns he/she/they equally, is a social issue documentary director, and artist with a passion for inspiring action for social justice through media.
+A recent Guggenheim Fellow, blair graduated with a BFA in Film from NYU and was awarded the Adam Balsano Award for social significance in documentary filmmaking and nominated for the DGA Student Film Awards.
+Out in the Night had its international premiere at the Los Angeles Film Festival June 2014 and has since been in over 100 film festivals.
 It has was awarded the Joyce Warshow Fund from Astraea Lesbian Foundation for Justice, a Special Jury Prize for Courage in Storytelling and Best Documentary – Audience Award from ImageOut Rochester, the Jury Award and Audience Award at the Seattle Lesbian and Gay Film Festival, Favorite Documentary at ReelQ Pittsburgh International LGBT Film Festival, the Jury Award at the ARC Queer People of Color Film Festival, the Audience Award for Documentary Feature at the New Orleans Film Festival, the Audience Award and Jury Award for Best Documentary at Image- Nation Montreal LGBT Festival and the Audience Award from the Baltimore International Black Film Festival as well the 2016 Telly Award.
 Out in the Night partnered with the United Nations’ Free and Equal Campaign to decriminalize homosexuality worldwide.
-Out in the Night is hir first feature documentary and kicked off the 2015-2016 season of POV on PBS with a simultaneous broadcast on the Logo Network.
+Out in the Night is his first feature documentary and kicked off the 2015-2016 season of POV on PBS with a simultaneous broadcast on the Logo Network.

-blair has supported hir artistic career by working in direct care with adults living with developmental disabilities, mental illness, addiction issues, homelessness and HIV/AIDS for the past 12 years recently joined the board of Access: Supports for the Living and sits on their Programming sub-committee.
+blair has supported hir artistic career by working in direct care with adults living with developmental disabilities, mental illness, addiction issues, homelessness and HIV/AIDS for the past 12 years, and is a board member of Access: Supports for the Living.
+Currently, blair is producing the personal documentary, After Sherman by director jon-sesrie goff.

 Director of Photography, Daniel Patterson has been the director of photography on over two hundred projects, including work for Spike Lee, Oprah Winfrey, Spike DDB and The American Cancer Society.
-Daniel recently wrapped production as the Director of Photography on Spike Lee’s new film Da Sweet Blood of Jesus.
-Other projects include the fiction feature Gunhill Road that premiered at Sundance in 2011, and Shaka King’s Newleyweeds, which premiered in 2013.
+Daniel recently wrapped production on the second season of She’s Gotta Have It, Spike Lee’s Netflix series, as the Director of Photography.
+Other projects include Lee’s Da Sweet Blood of Jesus, Gunhill Road that premiered at Sundance in 2011, and Shaka King’s Newleyweeds, which premiered in 2013.
 His documentary work includes Evolution of a Criminal by Darius Clark Monroe, which premiered at SXSW and won the Grand Jury Prize at Full Frame in 2015 and received the Spike Lee Production Fellowship Award.
-Other documentariesshotbyDanielincludeGenerationCrackand25to Life (Sundance and Ford Foundation Fellow).
+Other documentaries shot by Daniel include Generation Crack and 25 to Life (Sundance and Ford Foundation Fellow).
 Daniel is a graduate of NYU’s MFA program and he and blair met and began working together at NYU.

 Producer Giovanna Chesler works in documentary and narrative films that address the body, sexuality, and gender.
 Her feature documentary Period: The End Of Menstruation (Cinema Guild) facilitated an international discussion on pharmaceuticals and health when it was covered on the front page of The New York Times in 2007.
 Her award winning short documentaries and fiction films have screened at over 100 juried film festivals worldwide.
 She has won awards from the Chicago International Film Festival and the University Film and Video Association.
 Giovanna is the Director of the Film and Video Studies Program and Associate Professor of Communication at George Mason University.
 She teaches courses in documentary, visual communication, and transmedia for social change.
 She is in development on a feature dark comedy about a coffee addict navigating memory loss and a tragic past entitled Java and directs films for gender justice organizations.